 The worst part of wildfire for the animals is the loss of suitable homes and food resources.
 Check out local restoration groups to learn how you can help.

 Overall, the best thing to do for wild animals escaping a fire is to leave them alone.
 Wildlife has always lived with fire and for some species, it is even essential.
-This summer, be prepared to deal with smoky skies and help the animals losing their homes due to wildfires.
+When wildfire strikes, be prepared to help the animals losing their homes with these simple tips.